Residential Treatment Program

 - It gives you the opportunity to begin practicing new skills and strategies right away in the “real” world

 Detox is the process of allowing traces of drugs or alcohol to leave your body so that brain function can begin to return to normal and treatment for the addiction can begin.
-Whether you’re going to enter an outpatient or inpatient drug rehab program, detox is the first step of treatment.
+Whether you’re going to enter an outpatient or residential drug rehab program, detox is the first step of treatment.

 Withdrawal symptoms vary with each type of drug, depending on the neurotransmitter the drug acts on.